brandall76/Saiy-TTS/README.md

 # Saiy-TTS

-Saiy Android Text to Speech App
+A wrapper around the native Android text to speech engine, that features 100+ network synthesised voices from around the web.